 Human Machine Fellowship 2020

-Sahej’s project, Citizen Strange proposes a series of live performances, sculptural installations and AI programs, that collectively imagine a cosmography of radical cohabitations within the toxic contingencies of the present.
-Rahal’s process interrogates the formulations of contemporary myths and their enmeshment within Indian society, by tracing the figure the non-human, from its mythic relationship to demons of sickness and disease, to its futuristic avatars in algorithmic intelligence.
-This itinerant cosmography takes its shape between the divisions of myth, self, spectre and machine, suturing them across space-time.
+My project Citizen Strange proposes a series of live performances, sculptural installations and AI programs, that collectively imagine a cosmography of radical cohabitations within the toxic contingencies of the present.
+The framework of my project is grounded in processes of worldbuilding and mythmaking that unravel the formulations of contemporary myths and their enmeshment within Indian society.
+Furthermore, the project traces the contours of the non-human, from its mythic relationship to demons of sickness and disease, to its futuristic avatars in algorithmic intelligence.
+Finally this itinerant cosmography will takes its shape between the divisions of myth, self, spectre and machine, suturing them across space-time.